Supporting the Fishing Industry and the Port in Leigh-on-Sea and the North Thames

 NTFLAG is suspending the Environmental Monitoring, Marketing and Training Working Groups.
 Please feel free to discuss any project ideas with NTFLAG staff.

 Environmental Monitoring Working Group:

 Environmental Working Group Meeting Minutes (16/05/2017)

-Next Culture and Heritage Working Group Meetings will be held in Leigh Community Centre:
+Culture and Heritage Working Group Meetings are held at Leigh Community Centre:

 Thursday 11th January 2018 | 2pm – 4pm | Room 3

 Fish/Shellfish Combined Marketing Working Group

 Training/Marine Academy Working Group

 There are 6 FLAGs across England, you can view websites for the other 5 FLAGs here: